EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 * Shortened Abstract.
 * Added text to Introduction to justify where and why this mechanism would be used.

-# Changes in version -12

-* Fixed the ASN.1 module pk-CompositeSignature Information Object Class so it now compiles

-# Changes in version -11

-* Remove ambiguity and made it clear that all component signature MUST be verified
-* Added language to ensure that component keys MUST not be used in any other context
-* Changed the content of the OID artifact to the DER encoded OID
-* Reduced number of pre-hashing algorithm by removing SHA384 and SHAKE and replacing those with SHA512
-* Updated the prototype OIDs since the changes in this draft are not compatible with version -10
+* Resolved comments from Kris Kwiatkowski
-* Fixed other nits
+* Fixed up Algorithm names in Algorithm Deprecation section

 # Introduction {#sec-intro}

 During the transition to post-quantum cryptography, there will be uncertainty as to the strength of cryptographic algorithms; we will no longer fully trust traditional cryptography such as RSA, Diffie-Hellman, DSA and their elliptic curve variants, but we will also not fully trust their post-quantum replacements until they have had sufficient scrutiny and time to discover and fix implementation bugs.
 Unlike previous cryptographic algorithm migrations, the choice of when to migrate and which algorithms to migrate to, is not so clear.
 Even after the migration period, it may be advantageous for an entity's cryptographic identity to be composed of multiple public-key algorithms.

 Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected.
 Such mechanisms are referred to as Post-Quantum / Traditional Hybrids {{I-D.driscoll-pqt-hybrid-terminology}}.

 In particular, certain jurisdictions are recommending or requiring that PQC lattice schemes only be used within in a PQ/T hybrid.
 As an example, we point to [BSI2021] which includes the following recommendation: